The direct sum of $q$-matroids: Intuitive try for the direct sum

 The next result is the dual of Proposition \ref{prop-noloops}.

 \begin{Proposition} Let $M$ be a $q$-matroid satisfying the properties of Definition \ref{def-directsum1}.
 Suppose $M_1$ and $M_2$ do not have any codimension $1$ spaces of rank $r(M_1)-1$ and $r(M_2)-1$, respectively.
 Then $M$ does not have any codimension $1$ spaces of rank $r(M)-1$. \end{Proposition} \begin{proof} Suppose, towards a contraction, that there is a codimension $1$ space $H$ of rank $r(M)-1$ in $M$.
 By construction, $H$ does not contain $E_1$ or $E_2$.
-So $E_1\cap H$ is of codimension $1$ in $E_1$, and by construction it has rank $r(E_1)-1$. \\ Now we apply the semimodular inequality to $E_1\cap H$ and $E_2$.
-Note that $(E_1\cap H)+ E_2$ is a codimension $1$ subspace of $E$ containing $E_2$ so it has, again by construction, rank $r(E_1)+r(E_2)$.
+So $E_1\cap H$ is of codimension $1$ in $E_1$, and by construction it has rank $r(E_1)$. \\ Now we apply the semimodular inequality to $E_1$ and $H$.

 and this is a contradiction.
 So there are no codimension $1$ spaces in of rank $r(M)$ in $M$. \end{proof}